Luippe/AxiSim-Software/README.md

 # AxiSim

-Current Version: v1.01
+Current Version: v1.02-alpha
-This project is still work in progress, but is being updated very frequently The software manual can be found [here](docs/AxiSim_Software_Manual.pdf).
+This project is still work in progress, but is being updated very frequently.
+The most up to date software manual can be found [here](docs/AxiSim_Software_Manual v1.01-alpha.pdf).

 ## Preview